Walodja1987/XNSv2/README.md

 **ENS** replicates the web2 domain model with a rent-seeking approach:

+- **Dot format (`name.eth`):** Visually identical to web2 domains, despite serving a fundamentally different purpose.
 - **Names expire:** Users must renew their names, creating ongoing subscription costs for users.
 - **Name sniping:** If a user forgets to renew, others can grab their name, especially if it previously received funds.
 If they don't notice and continue sharing the name, funds will be lost.
-- **Transferable names:** ENS names are transferable and tradeable, thereby encouraging speculation rather than use as permanent identity.
+- **Transferable names:** ENS names are transferable and tradeable, thereby encouraging speculation rather than use as payment identifiers.
 - **Complex:** Unnecessarily complex architecture for the purpose of simple name-to-address mapping.
 - **Lack of Ethereum alignment:** ENS previously considered launching a separate "namechain" (now cancelled) and has a token that does not provide direct value accrual to ETH holders.